-15. SUBSEQUENT EVENTS
+15. SUBSEQUENT EVENTS-ANNUAL

-The Company has completed an evaluation of all subsequent events through April 11, 2014, the date these consolidated financial statements are available to be issued.
-The Company has concluded that no subsequent event has occurred that requires disclosure, except as noted below:
+For the purposes of annual financial statements, the Company has completed an evaluation of all subsequent events through April 11, 2014, the date these consolidated financial statements are available to be issued.

 Sublease

 In January 2014, the Company entered into an agreement with a third party to sublease an additional facility in Waltham, Massachusetts.
 The term of the sublease extends from February 1, 2014 through July 30, 2015.
 The Company expects to make fixed rent payments of \$163 over the term of the sublease.